zb87-dev/image-resizing/README.md

 # image-resizing

-Solution for image resizing using Amazon SQS
+Solution for image resizing using Amazon SQS and separate workers used for image conversion.

 # In order to run the project, run the following steps: